eemiljka/hybrid-react/README.md

 # React app

-Open [this link in browser](https://users.metropolia.fi/~eemiljka/react-2/) to see the app in action
+Open [this link in browser](https://users.metropolia.fi/~eemiljka/zustand/) to see the app in action.

-Or

-Download / clone this current repository and [this repository](https://github.com/eemiljka/hybridisovellukset/tree/auth) then run all the servers and open the app in browser.

 # React + TypeScript + Vite